trimble-oss/modus-react-bootstrap/README.md

 The components will be found in the `./node_modules/@trimbleinc/modus-react-bootstrap/` directory and the compiled Modus Bootstrap CSS files will be in the `./node_modules/@trimbleinc/modus-bootstrap/dist` directory.

-## Customize Modus Bootstrap CSS using SASS
+## Customize Modus Bootstrap CSS using Sass

-The SASS files will be found in the `/scss` directory.
+The Sass files will be found in the `/scss` directory.
 For further details refer to [Modus Bootstrap](https://modus-bootstrap.trimble.com/getting-started/#customize-using-sass).

 ## Icons